 Asian hair is often thought of as being strong and healthy, a characteristic of low porosity hair.
-Perhaps you’ve heard about the importance of porosity when determining how best to care for your hair?
 In this article, we reveal whether Asian hair is in fact low porosity and give you tips on you how to best care for your Asian hair.

 Asian hair isn’t necessarily low porosity even though it has the stereotype of being long, shiny, and straight.
 It would make it an ideal candidate for low porosity.
 But in reality, Asian hair is not that one-dimensional and can run the length of the spectrum from high to low porosity.